scottenriquez/scottie-is-xxx-v3/scottie-is-xxx/twiath/caleb-week-twelve-2022-power-rankings/index.md

 #### Week Twelve Points: 123.95

 What the hell happened to Kamara this year?
-Ouch.
-Harris is out and even if he wasn’t Stevenson is making a pretty strong case to be the lead back in the Patriots.
+Ouch!
+Harris is out, and even if he wasn't, Stevenson is making a solid case to be the lead back for the Patriots.
 Davis has been disappointing as well.
-Joe Burrow and AJ Brown are studs but its not enough to carry this trash two defense team.
+Joe Burrow and AJ Brown are studs, but it's not enough to carry this trash two-defense team.

 | Name            | Team    | Depth |
 | --------------- | ------- | ----- |